Cozoob/Operating-Systems/lab4/ex3a/README.md

 * SIGRT - replacing SIGUSR1 and SIGUSR2 with any two real-time signals sent with kill.
 How many signals will there be now picked up?

-Test the operation of the three selected flags in the sigation function.
-One of them should be the SA_SIGINFO flag.
-For this flag, install the signal handler (handler) for appropriately selected signals using the procedure syntax handler with three arguments.
-List and comment (preparing appropriate scenarios) three different pieces of information, plus also the signal number and the PID of the sending process provided in the siginfo_t structure passed as the second argument of the handler function.

 #### How to use:
 * make - creates files to run the program
 * ./main - runs the program